tp2750/MusicalPlaying.jl/README.md

 I plan to cover:

-- [X] Playing simple notes, chords and melodies
+- [X] Playing simple notes, chords and melodies.
 - [ ] Explore different Tuning Systems, in particular Just Intonation
 - [ ] Represent Scores of several voices
 - [ ] Use DataFrames to view Scores as in a Tracker